Split Second is the main supplier of Ski Timing & Scoring Software in the US and Canada, with markets

 Latest Versions of Software:

-This season all software (Nat/FIS, Club, and NASTAR) will have the ability to output a Scoreboard image via TV output (HDMI).
+This season all software (Nat/FIS, Club, and NASTAR) now have the ability to output a Scoreboard image via TV output (HDMI).

 |This means you can take advantage of off-the-shelf, low priced, readily available TV products in any way you see fit:|